bufferapp/micro-rpc/pull_request_template.md

 - Be sure to fill in the Purpose, Impact, and Priority sections above
 - Ping the Core team in Slack (you can use @-core in #collab-analyze-core, #collab-reply-core, or #prod-core depending on what team you're in) to give a heads up that the PR is ready for review.
 If the change is urgent/critical, include this context.
 - Wait for a Core engineer to get back to you.
 If the scope of the changes feels small and the risk feels low, the Core team may give you the green light to go ahead and merge the changes now and we'll circle back with the review afterwards.
 If the changes feel more risky or have a broader impact, we may ask that you wait to merge the changes until someone from Core has had a chance to review the changes.
+- After your changes have been merged and deployed, please monitor Bugsnag to see if any new errors are reported.

 ### Instructions for Core Engineers Added As Reviewers For PRs Created by Folks Outside of Core
 - When a request for a code review comes in, do a quick assessment of whether this is a PR that Core needs to review before merging, and let the engineer know.